victorcainam/simple-packagist/README.md

     //Returns the description for version number 1.5.0 for simplesoftwareio/simple-qrcode

-The following support passing in a version number.
+The following supports passing in a version number:

 |Method|Data Type|Returns|
 |---|---|---|